Azure/azure-rest-api-specs/specification/cognitiveservices/data-plane/Face/readme.md

 > see https://aka.ms/autorest

-Example configuration for generating Face SDK.
+Configuration for generating Face SDK.

 The current release is `release_1_0`.